keboola/docker-bundle/ENVIRONMENT.md

 #### Tables

 In the simplest format, output mapping processes CSV files in the `/data/out/tables` folder and uploads them into tables.
-The name of the file may be equal to the name of the table (after removing `.csv` suffix).
+The name of the file may be equal to the name of the table (after removing `.csv` suffix if present).

 Output mapping parameters are similar to [Transformation API output mapping ](http://wiki.keboola.com/home/keboola-connection/devel-space/transformations/intro#TOC-Output-mapping).
 If `source` is not set, the CSV file is expected to have the same name as the `destination` table.